bunnytrack/TeamColouredInsta/README.md

 # TeamColouredInsta
-A UT99 mutator which adds team-coloured InstaGib shock rifles to the game
+A UT99 mutator which adds team-coloured InstaGib shock rifles to the game.
+Hacked together using methods from packages: Color (a.k.a.
+ColorMatch) by unknown author, BTInsta/BTPlusPlus by Rush.

 ## Installation